First Field on the Norwegian Shelf

 Ekofisk Growth Project

-The Ekofisk South project will contribute to a substantial increase in the oil production in the coming years.
+The Ekofisk South project contributes to a substantial increase in the oil production in the coming years.
 The development consists of the 2/4 Z wellhead platform with 35 production wells and one well for water injection, and the seabed installation 2/4 VB with eight wells for injection of water.

-In 2001/2002, the Norwegian authorities approved the Cessation Plan for Ekofisk I. The concrete substructure of the Ekofisk Tank is left in situ, while the other shut down facilities are to be removed.
-By 2014, nine steel platforms will be removed.
+In 2001/2002, the Norwegian authorities approved the Cessation Plan for Ekofisk I. The concrete substructure of the Ekofisk Tank is left in place, while the other shut down facilities are removed.
+So far, nine steel platforms have been brought to shore for recycling.